hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 I have listed all the books on continuum, fluid, and solid mechanics written by physicists (or astronomers) of an introductory or general nature that I know of.
 I've confined the scope of this list to include works published after the Second World War and available in the English language.
 I have not included more specialized works on continuum mechanics for geophysics, atmospheric dynamics, magnetohydrodynamics, plasma physics, astrophysical hydrodynamics, microhydrodynamics, and so on.
 Some elements of elasticity theory typically appear in texts on solid state physics, while elements of hydrodynamics less commonly appear in condensed matter physics texts -- these too will be omitted here.
 Finally, hydrodynamics is often a canonical example of nonequilibrium thermodynamics and statistical mechanics, and I have not listed books in these fields that provide extensive coverage of this connection, with the exception of the classic by DeGroot & Mazur.
+The reason for these omissions is that such works often fail to provide a general view of hydrodynamics, to include for instance the topic of aerodynamic lift.
+(Any physicist who finds Bernoulli's equation for cambered airfoils to be a satisfactory explanation of aerodynamic lift is a fool who needs to explain how aerobatic aircraft can fly upside down.)

 This list is surely not complete, but I would like to make it so.
 If you believe you know of an omission, please contact me at (remove spaces) c t o n g "at" m a i l a p s . o r g.